EvoEsports/minicontrol/documentation/devs/example-plugin/README.md

 Developer notes:

-- The plugin uses `import.meta.dirnamename` to resolve its template paths.
+- The plugin uses `import.meta.dirname` to resolve its template paths.
 - Settings and colors registered using plugin base methods will be cleaned up automatically on plugin destroy.

 How to test: